jrkyn/README/README.md

 # Turning Everyday Earphones into a Full-Duplex Speech Eavesdropping Platform via Zero-Permission IMU

 ## Introduction
-Wearable earphones are widely adopted in daily scenarios, and most commercial products are equipped with Inertial Measurement Units (IMUs) for motion sensing and gesture control.
-Mechanical vibrations induced by sound propagation can be captured by built-in IMUs, which creates potential speech privacy leakage risks via physical side channels.
+Wearable earphones have become widely used in daily life.
+Most commercial earphones are integrated with Inertial Measurement Units (IMUs) for motion detection and gesture interaction.
+Mechanical vibrations generated during sound transmission can be captured by built-in IMUs, which brings potential speech privacy leakage risks through physical side channels.

-This work presents a **zero-permission IMU side-channel speech recognition system**.
-It requires no additional audio or system privileges, and is optimized for low sampling rate (25 Hz) IMU data.
-The framework converts raw sensor readings into RGB time-frequency spectrograms, and leverages attention mechanisms and multi-modal feature fusion to realize accurate recognition of human speech and on-device audio playback, even under signal superposition and motion interference.
+This work implements a **zero-permission IMU side-channel speech recognition system**.
+It requires no extra audio or system privileges and is optimized for IMU data collected at a sampling rate of 25 Hz.
+The system converts raw IMU time-series data into RGB time-frequency spectrograms, and adopts attention mechanisms as well as multi-modal feature fusion to accurately recognize human voices and audio played by earphones.
+It maintains stable performance even under signal superposition and complex motion interference.

-This repository releases the complete source code, preprocessing tools, auxiliary modules, sample datasets and pre-trained models.
-Users can directly run the core inference script with the provided samples to obtain speech recognition results.
+This repository contains complete source codes, preprocessing scripts, auxiliary functional modules, sample datasets and pre-trained models. **Users can directly run the core inference script with the provided samples to obtain speech recognition results.**

 ## Project Structure
 ```